The value of accessible travel

 - Exposure on Ottawa Tourism website as a provider of accessibility information on your member listing

-- Eligible for inclusion in accessibility focused content through itineraries, blogs, and other marketing content
+- Eligible for inclusion through itineraries, blogs, media and influencer exposure, and other marketing content

 - Priority access to Tourism Accessibility Funding, where available and eligible